A spring exerts a restoring force proportional to its displacement from equilibrium:

 Problem-Solving Strategy

-- Identify equilibrium position where
+Identify equilibrium position where x=0

-- Measure displacement from equilibrium
+Measure displacementx from equilibrium

-- For energy: Use
+For energy: Use PE=21โkx2

-- Apply conservation of energy if appropriate
+Apply conservation of energy if appropriate

 Applications